-If you aspire to be a software engineer and you are just starting out, you probably have asked yourself these questions: what programming languages should I learn? is it enough to learn one or two programming languages to secure a good job at a big tech company? what other skills do I need, if any?
+If you want to learn Computer Science and you’re just starting out, you probably have a lot of questions.
+What programming languages should I learn?
+Is it enough to learn one or two programming languages to secure a good job at a big tech company?
+What other skills do I need, if any?

-Because of all the noise out there, aspiring software engineers find it very hard to weed out the valuable information from the noise.
+With so much information out there, aspiring software engineers can find it difficult to ferret out the valuable information from the rubbish.

 So I decided to write an article that reflects my personal opinions and experiences.

 This article reflects my personal opinions and information that I’ve discovered through my real-world experiences.
 It gives you a broad overview of what your CS career will look like, from start to finish.
 It tells you what skills you absolutely must acquire.
 It even lets you know what to expect at each and every step of the way.

 The overall thesis of this article is that software engineers pass through three different phases.